ROOSEVELT COUNTY RURAL TELEPHONE

 The order of business at the annual meeting of the members and, at all other meetings of the members shall be essentially as follows:

-- Report on the number members present in person in order to determine the existence of a quorum.
+- Report on the number of members present in order to determine the existence of a quorum.

 - New business; and

-Directors shall be so nominated and elected that director’s from Milnesand, Floyd, and Causey Exchange Districts shall be elected for three (3) year terms at the annual member meeting.
-Directors from the Dora and Melrose, shall be elected for three (3) year terms at the next succeeding annual member meeting.
-Directors for the Elida, Arch, and Texico Director Districts shall be elected for three (3) year terms at the next succeeding annual member meeting and so forth.
+Directors shall be so nominated and elected that directors from Dora-Causey-Milnesand and Floyd Exchange Districts shall be elected for three (3) year terms at the annual member meeting.
+Directors from the Melrose and Texico Exchange Districts shall be elected for three (3) year terms at the next succeeding annual member meeting.
+Directors from the Arch and Elida Exchange Districts shall be elected for three (3) year terms at the next succeeding annual member meeting and so forth.
 Upon their election, directors shall, subject to the provisions of these Bylaws with respect to the removal of directors, serve until the annual meeting of the members of the year in which their terms expire, or until their successors are elected and qualified.
 If for any reason an election of directors is not held at an annual meeting of the members duly fixed and called pursuant to these Bylaws, the election may be held at an adjournment of the meeting or at a subsequently held special meeting or the next annual meeting of the members.
 Failure to hold an election for a given year shall allow the incumbents whose directorships would have been voted on to hold over only until the next member meeting at which a quorum is present.
+This would allow the incumbent to retain their original term by one year and extends the original election of all Directors by one year in single year increments so as to alleviate the necessity of staggering elections.

-A. Appointment of Committee It shall be the duty of the Board of Directors to appoint not less than forty (40) days, nor more than ninety (90) days prior to the date of the meeting of the members at which directors are to be elected, a Committee on Nominations, which shall consist of at least ten (10) members and alternative years as many as eleven (11) members of the Cooperative membership.
+It shall be the duty of the Board of Directors to appoint not less than forty (40) days, nor more than ninety (90) days prior to the date of the meeting of the members at which directors are to be elected, a Committee on Nominations, which shall consist of eight (8) members of the Cooperative membership.
 The Committee, shall be appointed as follows:

 a) One Member shall be appointed from each district and;